makerdao/mips/MIP41/mip41.md

 #### Interim Facilitators

-When the Facilitator of a Core Unit becomes unavailable, an existing permanent Facilitator of another Core Unit is temporarily attached to allow the aforementioned Core Unit to maintain the continuity.
+When the Facilitator of a Core Unit becomes unavailable, an existing permanent Facilitator of another Core Unit is temporarily attached to allow the aforementioned Core Unit to maintain continuity.

 The Interim Facilitator controls the budget to continue doing regular payouts to core Contributors and pay for other critical expenses and infrastructure while a permanent Core Unit Facilitator is sought.